Modern history of Knossos: The first season

 The start of the excavation was a gala event.
 On March 23, 1900, Evans, Hogarth, Fyfe, and Alvisos Pappalexakis, a second foreman, staged a donkey parade from Heraklion to Kephala Hill.
 A crowd of persons hoping to be hired had gathered before dawn, some coming from great distances.
 The archaeologists pitched a tent.
 Evans ran up the Union Jack.
 Evans used his cane, called Prodger, to divine a spot to dig for water.
 The Cretans openly sneered.
 By chance the diggers broke into an old well, from which water began to gush, establishing Evans as man of supernatural power from that moment on.
 They hired 31 men, Christians and Muslims.
-Duncan arrived in the afternoon to start a day book of excavation notes.
+Mackenzie arrived in the afternoon to start a day book of excavation notes.

 A few days later, beginning to clear Kalokairinos' pits, they found a stirrup jar, and then a clay tablet, covered with script.
 Evans hired 79 more men, and purchased iron wheelbarrows.
 More tablets turned up on April 5.
 With luck subsequently paralleled by that of Carl Blegen, who discovered the archive room at Pylos on the first day's dig, the excavators uncovered the Throne Room, and in it, a large cache of tablets surrounded by the remains of a box in a terra cotta piece that had once been a bathtub.
 Evans named the chair found in the room, "the Throne of Ariadne," and the room itself, "Ariadne's Bath."
 The discovery of the tablets at such an early stage was as unlucky as it was lucky.
-Evans and Duncan had not yet formulated the stratigraphy of the site, and therefore did not record the layers in which the tablets were found.
-Later reconstruction was to be a judgement, providing a basis for disagreement between Evans and Duncan, and controversy over the dates of the tablets.
+Evans and Mackenzie had not yet formulated the stratigraphy of the site, and therefore did not record the layers in which the tablets were found.
+Later reconstruction was to be a judgement, providing a basis for disagreement between Evans and Mackenzie, and controversy over the dates of the tablets.